trezor/trezor-suite/packages/components/README.md

 ## Contributing

-To enable eslint to lint typescript files in Visual Studio Code add following lines to your settings
+To enable ESLint to lint typescript files in VS Code add following lines to your settings
 ```
 "eslint.validate": [
     "javascript",